ISISComputingGroup/ibex_developers_manual/doc/processes/dev_processes/wsl.md

 # Setting up WSL (Windows Subsystem for Linux)

 As a developer you will often need to run applications on Linux rather than Windows.
-You can do this on your developer machine using WSL (Windows subsystem for Linux)
+You can do this on your developer machine using WSL (Windows subsystem for Linux).

 ## Installation

 Follow the [official guide](https://learn.microsoft.com/en-us/windows/wsl/install) to install WSL.
-An `Ubuntu` distribution is recommended.
+An `Ubuntu` distribution is recommended so that Ubuntu-specific commands documented on the wiki can be used, though if you are more comfortable with another distribution you are free to use it.

 ## Mounting WSL filesystem from windows

 The WSL filesystem can be accessed using `\\wsl$\` on your native Windows machine.

-## SSH key
+## SSH

 After you have {external+sysadmin:doc}`generated an SSH key <services/SSH-keys>`, you may copy both the public key and the (encrypted with passphrase) private key to `~/.ssh/` in your WSL instance.

-## Disabling host-key checking for Ansible
+### Disabling host-key checking for Ansible

 You can use either:
 ```bash